Eug-Chua/inner_socrates/README.md

 This bot aspires to fix that.
 It nudges and probes us into thinking deeper—not by giving us answers, but by helping us discover better questions.
 Because real understanding isn't downloaded; it's earned through the slow work of grappling with ideas until they become part of who we are.

 ## What It Does
-- Dispenses daily “thought bombs” from stylized philosophers like Socrates, Nietzsche, or Kant
+- Dispenses truth bombs from stylized philosophers like Socrates, Nietzsche, or Kant
 - Automatically follows up with penetrating shadow-work questions

 It also lets you submit your own thoughts and choose how to process them: